 Most states' laws are more nuanced than these examples, however.
 A first-degree offense might involve burglary of a dwelling while armed.
 And second-degree offenses cover burglary of a dwelling (unarmed), burglary of a non-residential building while armed, or both.
 Typically, these laws will have additional burglary degrees.

 Second-degree burglaries involving dwellings (homes) will usually have the harshest penalties, ranging from 10 to 20 years' prison time (and possibly more if the defendant is armed).
 For second-degree offenses involving non-residential buildings, the punishment might be more in the range of 5 to 10 years of incarceration (more if the defendant is armed or harms someone).
 California is somewhat of an outlier, as it only has two degrees of burglary and penalizes second-degree burglary as a wobbler, which means it's punishable by either a felony or misdemeanor sentence.

 Sentencing for burglary offenses will also differ based on a defendant's criminal history.
 States often have enhanced penalties for habitual felony offenders or repeat burglary offenders.

-If you are charged with burglary (in any degree), you should talk to a local criminal defense attorney.
-An attorney can explain the law in your state, answer any questions you might have about the criminal justice system, and evaluate your case to determine if you are in a good position to get the charges dismissed, plea bargain, or go to trial.
+If you're charged with burglary (in any degree), you should talk to an experienced local criminal defense attorney.
+An experienced lawyer can explain the law in your state, answer any questions you might have about the criminal justice system, and evaluate your case to determine if you are in a good position to get the charges dismissed, plea bargain, or go to trial.
 An attorney can help you obtain the best possible outcome in your case and protect your rights.